Ambrevar/dahsee/README.md

 D-Bus development can be quiet painful because of the lack of analysis and monitoring tools.

-The dbus-monitor, while light and quick, may lack some features to you.
-There is some other tools out there, but sometimes poorly finished, or coming with too much requirements and dependencies for compilation or execution that they do not exactly fit what could be meant by "system development tools".
+The dbus-monitor, while light and fast, may lack some features to you.
+There are some other tools out there, but sometimes poorly finished, or coming with too much requirements and dependencies for compilation or execution that they do not exactly fit what could be meant by "system development tools".

 Dahsee aims to be full featured while being lightweight and simple.

 * Built in C.
 * There is no dependency but D-Bus and a C library.
 * The source code for the main program is a single C file.
-* The program is only one executable that is less than 50 KB.
+* The program is only one lightwieght executable.

 Features:

 * D-Bus messages filtering.
 * Comprehensive message description: timestamp, arguments, data payload, etc.
 * Statistics over scanned massages.